Frequently Asked Questions:

 Can you accommodate special dietary needs?

-You are welcome to eat around parts of the menu, but unfortunately, we are unable to make singular adjustments to the recipes in our public classes.
+For classes held at Cooks of Crocus Hill, you are welcome to eat around parts of the menu, but unfortunately, we are unable to make singular adjustments to the recipes in our public classes.
 We do, however, offer many classes each month that suit various dietary restrictions such as vegetarian, gluten-free, dairy-free or shellfish allergies.
 Please contact us for assistance in finding the right class!